 This paper is organized as follows.
 In Section~\ref{sec:prelim}, we recall the basics on quantum groups and (universal) quantum symmetric pairs.
 We review the $\imath$Hall algebra approach to the $\imath$quantum groups from \cite{LW19}.

-In Section~\ref{sec:RF}, we formulate the BGP type reflection functors and APR-tilting for $\imath$quivers.
+In Section~\ref{sec:RF}, we introduce the BGP type reflection functors and APR-tilting for $\imath$quivers.
 The Auslander-Reiten quivers for the rank 2 $\imath$quivers are described explicitly.
 These reflection functors are shown in Section~\ref{sec:symmetryHall} to give rise to isomorphisms $\Gamma_i$ between $\imath$Hall algebras, using the tilting invariance property.
 The formulas for the isomorphisms $\Gamma_i$ on (generalized) simple modules are worked out explicitly for Dynkin $\imath$quivers.

 In Section~\ref{sec:symmetryUi}, for Dynkin $\imath$quivers, we convert the isomorphism $\Gamma_i$ on $\imath$Hall algebras (with formulas of $\Gamma_i$ on simple modules) to an automorphism $\TT_i$ of $\tUi$ (with formulas on generators).
-Then in Section~\ref{sec:braid}, we verify the braid group relations among $\TT_i$ via $\imath$Hall algebra computations.
+Then in Section~\ref{sec:braid}, we verify the braid group relations between $\TT_i$ via $\imath$Hall algebra computations.

-In Section~\ref{sec:distinguished}, at a distinguished parameter $\bvsd$, the isomorphisms $\Gamma_i$ are shown to factor through reduced $\imath$Hall algebras.
+In Section~\ref{sec:distinguished}, at the distinguished parameter $\bvsd$, the isomorphisms $\Gamma_i$ are shown to factor through reduced $\imath$Hall algebras.
 Accordingly, the automorphisms $\TT_i$ factor through $\imath$quantum group $\Ui_{\bvsd}$ and they satisfy the braid group relations.
-We explain the precise relation between our construction and the earlier construction of braid group actions due to \cite{KP11}.
+We explain the precise relation between our construction and the earlier construction of braid group actions in \cite{KP11}.

 In Section~\ref{sec:PBW}, we construct the braid group actions on $\Ui$ with general parameter.
-Then we formulate the $q$-root vectors and use them to construct PBW bases for $\tUi$ and $\Ui$.
+Then we define the $q$-root vectors and use them to construct PBW bases for $\tUi$ and $\Ui$.